 #7: Lazuli Bunting

 You can recognize an adult male of this species by its sky-blue head and back, thin black stripes from its eyes to its black cone-shaped beak, rust-colored chest, white belly, and blue-black-white wings.

 The female and juvenile are very similar to a House Sparrow, sporting warm browns on their plumage and barely visible blue tints on their wings.
 A non-breeding male looks similar to the adult male, only it has irregular cinnamon-colored patches in its plumage.

 #6: Eastern Bluebird

 Eastern Bluebird is a small thrush with a thin black beak, black eyes and legs.
-Adult males have a royal blue upper plumage with black on their wings, a rust-colored chest, and a white belly.
+The male Eastern Bluebird has royal blue upper plumage with black on the wings, a rust-colored chest, and a white belly.
 Females and immatures have a dull bluish-gray upperside with blue tinges on their wings and tail, reddish-brown chest, and white abdomen.

 Juveniles are gray with white spots on their upper side and white with gray spots on their underside with blue on their wings and tail.